caprenter/bingley-music-town/privacy.md

 * Google Drive
 * Mail Chimp

+#### Your Privacy and Google Documents

+In order to share the content of Google Documents with other people on the web, we need to give people access to those documents.
+This can be as a 'viewer', 'owner', or 'editor'.

+When interacting with those documents there is a chance your Google email address and username will be seen by other people also using the service.

+This can only happen IF you are logged into you Google Account when you view the items.
+To avoid any risk of exposing your details make sure you are logged out or use a browser in incognito mode.

+**What are the risks:**

+If a document is set to 'view only' or 'edit' for members - your email and username may be seen by another member.

+If a document is set to 'view only' or 'edit' for anyone - your email and username may be seen by anyone who is in the document at the same time.

+If you are the owner of a folder or document then your Username maybe shown to people accessing folders.

 ### How long do we keep your data?
 Bingley Music Town will keep your personal data for as long as you remain connected to the organisation as either a member or volunteer.